11ty/11ty-website/docs/config.md

 ### Directory for Includes

-Controls which directory is the _includes_ directory.
-The _includes_ directory is meant for templates, extends, partials or other includes like macros and brand assets.
+The includes directory is meant for layout templates, include files, extends files, partials, or macros.
+These files will not be processed as input files, but can be consumed by other templates.

 | Includes Directory |  |
 | --- | --- |